Capital

 Paternity leave is limited to one week and must be taken within the first four weeks after the baby is born.
 During this time, the father receives full pay.
 In addition, partners of pregnant women have the right to take up to five weeks of leave within the first six months after birth.
 Although this leave is considered to be unpaid, employees can claim the equivalent of up to 70% of their usual wages from the Employee Insurance Agency.

-According to Dutch labour law, employees with children under eight can take unpaid parental leave up to a duration of 26 weeks.
-In most cases, however, this leave must be taken in form of part-time work.
-A new law will enter into force in August 2022 under which 9 weeks of parental leave will be paid at a rate of 50% of the employee’s normal daily wages.
+According to Dutch labor law, employees with children under eight can take parental leave up to a duration of 26 weeks.
+A new law entered into force in 2022 which introduced an entitlement to statutory parental leave benefits for a duration of 9 weeks.
+The allowance amounts to 70% of the employee's daily wage.

 The 2010 Work and Care Act defines the following additional leave entitlements: